I love using crochet techniques and a Rainbow Loom to craft clothes and accessories.

-With the success of How to Customize Crochet Chair Socks, I wanted to make something similar to the article but about a different subject matter.
+With the success of my article on How to Customize Crochet Chair Socks, I wanted to make something similar but with a different item.
 I was making some of these crocheted teething rings for my upcoming niece and found very few tutorials on how to customize the rings.
 I found a lot of interesting designs on Pinterest, but they were usually just products for sale, not tutorials on how to make them.

 So I thought I would come up with my own way to customize wooden teething rings by crocheting organic cotton yarn elements for them.